lnkl26/capstone/Sprint 0 Documentation/JJaCL_Design.md

 *If you are not sure what types of diagram you need for your project, ask right away.*

+The first iteration of the [Information Architecture Diagram](https://github.com/lnkl26/capstone/blob/main/Sprint%200%20Documentation/Information%20Architecture%20Diagram/IA_diagram.png)
+* Will need clarification on whether or not more detailed information is required.

 ## User Interface Wireframe(s)/Screenshot(s)

 *These are meant to show the appearance and structure of your key screens.
 If you are developing an app, present these to the scale of the typical phone that you are designing for.
 Also provide unique screenID’s, captions and annotations that elaborate on your screens.*